The object of the game is to move the polo ball down the field, hitting the ball through the goal posts to score.

 Bump: When a player directs his pony into the side of an opponent’s pony to move an opposing player off the line of the ball.
 This must be done at an angle of less than 45.

-Chukker: Term used for period of play in polo. seven and a half minutes long. there are six chukkers in a match.
+Chukker: Term used for a period of play in polo.
+Seven and a half minutes long.
+There are between four and six chukkers in a match.

 Knock in: After the ball crosses the back line, the defending team knocks the ball back into play from their own back line.

-Penalty: Numbered from 1-10.
-A free hit is awarded to the fouled team, from a set distance determined by the severity of the foul committed.
+Penalty: A free hit is awarded to the fouled team, from a set distance determined by the severity of the foul committed.
 Most occur because players improperly cross the line of the ball.
 All penalties are called to maintain the safety of both the horses and the riders.

 Ride off: Two riders may make contact and attempt to push each other off the line of the ball to prevent an opponent from striking the ball.